vschroeter/obsidian-virtual-linker/README.md

 ### Matching mode

+#### Suppress multiple matching and matching to real links
+By default, the plugin will suppress several identical virtual link in the same note.
+Furthermore, you can toggle to suppress the creation of virtual links to files, that are linked by real links in the current note.

+#### Part matching
 You can toggle the matching mode between:
 - "Matching only whole words": Only whole words are matched.
 E.g. "Note" will not match "Notebook".
 - "Matching any part of a word": Any part of a word is matched.
 E.g. "Note" will match "Notebook".

 If you choose "Matching any part of a word", you furthermore have the option to suppress the link suffix for these matches to avoid cluttering your text.

+#### Links to the note itself
 By default, links to a note itself are suppressed.
 This link suppression might be a bit buggy and not work in all cases, e.g. in preview windows.
 If you like self-links to the note itself, you can toggle this behavior in the settings.

+#### Link suppression in current line
 By default, links are created directly as you type.
 You can disable links for the current line you are typing.